JiyanBlack/Notes-Statistical-Machine-Learning-In-R/3_Linear_Regression.md

 * Non-linearity of the response-predictor relationships: residual plot -- plot the residuals versus the predicted values Y. Should display normal random distribution.
 Use non-linear transformations on the predictors.
 * Correlation of Error Terms: produce unwarranted sense of confidence in our model.
 * Non-constant Variance of Error Terms: the Y - residual plot may display a funnel shape.
 Transform Y such as logY.
 * Outliers: yi is far from the predicted value y(i): usually have no huge impact on the regression result, but have impact on the RSE and R<sup>2</sup>.
+Residual Plots can identify outliers.
+But Studentized Residuals is more convenient, Studentized Residuals are relative values, >3 means possible outliers.
+* High leverage Points: unusual value for x, the predicted y seems normal.
+These points have high impact on the final regression due to the extreme x value.
+Leverage Statistic displays the high leveral points.
+* Collinearity: means two or more predictors are strongly dependent.
+Collinearity reduces the accuracy of the estimates of the coefficients and confuse which predictor is useful(change p-value), the power of the hypothesis test is reduced.
+Compute the Variance Inflation Factor(VIF) to detect the collinearity.
+When VIF is close to 1, it means that it has no collinearity.
+If the collinearity is detected, we can drop all but one predictor or combine them together.

+# Summary
+* Is there a relationship between predictors and results?
+Using F-statistic to decide whether or not reject null hypothesis.
+* How strong is the relationship?
+RSE and R<sup>2</sup>
+* which predictors matter? calculate the p-value for each variable's F-statistic.
+Variable selection problem.
+* How accuarately can we predict?
+Y = f(X) + residual, if evaluate f(X), we use confidence interval, if Y we use prediction interval.
+* Is the relationship linear?
+Variable Transformation.
+* Is there synergy among predictors?
+Small p-value for the interaction terms indicates the presence of such relationship.

+# Compare with K-nearest Neighbours